jrester/tesla_powerwall/README.md

     endpoint="<ip of your powerwall>",
     # Configure timeout; default is 10
     timeout=10,
-    # Provide a requests.Session or None to have one created
+    # Provide a requests.Session or None.
+If None is provided, a Session will be created.
     http_session=None,
     # Whether to verify the SSL certificate or not
     verify_ssl=False,